kees-closed/neo-pomodoro/README.md

 # Pomodoro in Bash
 ## Usage
 This program helps managing time using the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 Press Ctrl-C to open an option menu during runtime.
+If you want to override the default runtime variables, place the option variables that are at the top of the script in `~/.config/pomodoro/pomodoro.conf` and modify them.

 Usage: `pomodoro [OPTIONS]`